The Fed Just Announced It Will Expand Its Balance Sheet. Here Is What That Actually Means.

 What it does to debt:

 The U.S. government issues bonds to fund its deficit spending.
 The Fed buys those bonds.
 This effectively allows the government to finance itself at suppressed interest rates.
 When rates are artificially low for an extended period, debt accumulates.
-When rates eventually rise as they did aggressively in 2022 and 2023, the cost of servicing that debt rises with them.
+When rates eventually rise, as they did aggressively in 2022 and 2023, the cost of servicing that debt rises with them.
 The bill arrives later, and it arrives larger.

 The pattern worth watching: